raul23/organize-ebooks/README.rst

 in a text file.
 This text file is then searched for ISBNs.
 Hence the searching for ISBNs is quicker when applying ``unzip`` to *epub* files than with ``7z``.

-Also, the reason for using ``unzip`` is to also make the conversion of *epub* files to text quicker and more accurate than calibre's
+Also, the reason for using ``unzip`` is to make the conversion of *epub* files to text quicker and more accurate than calibre's
 ``ebook-convert``.

 `:information_source:` epubs are basically zipped HTML files